Traveling with T1D

 Time Zone and Temperature Changes

 Crossing time zones can cause chaos for timing basal insulin and changing your eating habits.
 If you have a pump, it’s fairly easy to address some of this; just remember to change the time on your pump and all your basals should fall into line.
-It can be harder to manage when you are on injections or using long-acting insulin (Lantus, Basaglar, Tresiba, Semglee, or Lyumjev).
+It can be harder to manage when you are on injections or using long-acting insulin (Lantus, Basaglar, Tresiba, or Semglee).
 If you are on injections, make sure to let your diabetes team know about your travel plans and where you'll be heading; they can help you modify the timing of the insulin along the way if needed.
 Here is a resource that may help you plan for time zone changes.

 Also, climate changes may factor into your numbers so make sure to adjust properly -- do you get low when you’re in the sun for too long?
 If you are heading out on a beach vacation, make sure to work with your doctor beforehand.
 If you are a thrill-seeking adventurer or plan to pound the pavement at Disney, be sure to adjust for extra activity as well.
 Most of all, be vigilant about getting a good night’s sleep and staying hydrated.
 Your body will feel extra recharged and that's what you want from a good vacation!